tsolomko/SWCompression/README.md

 )
 ```

-More info about SPM you can find at [Swift Package Manager's Documentation](https://github.com/apple/swift-package-manager/tree/master/Documentation).
+More details you can find in [Swift Package Manager's Documentation](https://github.com/apple/swift-package-manager/tree/master/Documentation).

 ### CocoaPods

 Add to your Podfile `pod 'SWCompression'`.

-There are several sub-podspecs in case you need only parts of framework's functionality.
+If you need only some parts of framework, you can install only them using sub-podspecs.
 Available subspecs:

 - SWCompression/BZip2